hackathing/tea-and-pronouns/notes.md

 REPL
 use rails c for a rails console but use bundle exec rails c for an amazing console tied to your app and database wooohooo

+ADD A FOREIGN KEY constraint MOFO because it isnt automatic for joined tables which means that you could say have a table that has many x and y which belongs to x and then delete x but still have this random y floating around so in our case we could have a user Alice  being part of group ihop and there would be a group_membership called alicetoihop but if we delete user Alice we still have the bloody alicetoihop floating around being annoying.
+Foreign key constraints make this NOT happen, which is good.
+They make sure you have referential integrity